chriskuchar/rfviz/Rfviz.md

 Installation
 ------------

 This package is currently available on CRAN.
-Use install.packages("rfviz") to download it.
+Use install.packages("rfviz") within R to download it.

 If you wish to download it from github, use devtools::install\_github("chrisbeckett8/rfviz") and library(rfviz) to download and use it in R. If you do not already have devtools installed, use install.packages("devtools"), and library("devtools") before installing rfviz.